sajadyazdan/sajadyazdan/README.md

 - 👋 Hi, I’m @sajadyazdan
-- 👀 I’m a Software Development.
+- 👀 I’m a Software Developer.
 - 📫 You can reach me at this email: sajadyazdanparast1@gmail.com

 <!---